binello7/swisssmartfarming/README.md

 ```

 The package was tested with `Python 3.8.10`, but should work under different versions of `python3` as well.
 For this reason `python3` (recommended `Python 3.8.10`) must be installed in order to proceed.
 It is recommended to install all Python dependencies under a virtual environment.
-The script `setup.bash` creates a virtual environment `venv` under the root folder of the project and installs all the required dependencies from `requirements.txt`.
+The script `setup.bash` creates a virtual environment `venv` under the root folder of the project and installs all the required dependencies from the `requirements.txt` file.
 Enter the following in your terminal in order to install the dependencies:

 ```bash
 source setup.bash